Regular maintenance: Bearings, Fans, Extruder driver gear, Electronics & PEI.

 PEI print surface preparation

 PEI can lose its adhesive powers after a couple hundred hours.
 Wipe it thoroughly with acetone when you see models getting loose to restore the adhesion.
-You can find more information how to take care of the PEI surface in PEI print surface preparation.
+You can find more information on how to take care of the PEI surface in PEI print surface preparation.